 Plus, an email address is all that’s required to sign up.
 No credit card, address, or a full name is even required to get daily emails.
 If you are interested in learning more, you can get more information from Morning Brew here.

+It’s difficult to argue against the benefits of long-term investing.
 Historically, most people who have taken a long-term view of investing have ended up making money.

 The most important thing is to make sure that you are armed with the right information and the best possible investment options before making any decisions.